-What follows in this command gives us a picture of intimate fellowship with our heavenly Father—“In everything…by prayer.”
-The Greek word for prayer in this instance is “worship and devotion” to God.
+What follows in this command gives us a picture of intimate fellowship with our heavenly Father: “In everything…by prayer.”
+The Greek word for prayer in this instance means “worship and devotion” to God.
 Come to Him with praise and thanksgiving for who He is, recognizing His power and authority.
 Worship Him as those who belong to Him and know by experience that He alone is able.

-By prayer and supplication.
 As we worship God in prayer, we come in supplication for personal needs, in lowliness and utter dependence.
-“Trust in Him at all times, O people; pour out your heart before Him; God is a refuge for us” (Psalm 62:8).
-Do you trust Him that He is your refuge?
+As David wrote, “Trust in Him at all times, O people; pour out your heart before Him; God is a refuge for us” (Psalm 62:8).
+Do you trust that God is your refuge?
 He will not cast out anyone who comes to Him.
 You can tell Him everything.
 He knows it already and loves you.
 So come, pour out your heart before Him.
 Lay your burdens on Him.
 Weep in His arms and let Him restore your soul.
 Then, a song of thanksgiving to God will return to your heart and be on your lips.

 This peace will “guard” our hearts and minds in Christ Jesus.
-Translation help is found in Kenneth Wuest’s Word Studies in the Greek New Testament: “God’s peace, like a sentinel, mounts guard and patrols before the heart’s door, keeping worry out.”
+Kenneth Wuest’s Word Studies in the Greek New Testament describes this guarding, saying: “God’s peace, like a sentinel, mounts guard and patrols before the heart’s door, keeping worry out.”
 May we worship the Lord with pure devotion.
 In humility, let us come and pour out our hearts before Him, making our requests to Him in these troubled times of life.
 And the peace of our God and Father will be like a sentinel guarding our hearts and minds in Christ Jesus.

 When troubled by the cares of this world, where do you turn?
 If not to your heavenly Father, ask Him now to realign your heart to look to Him first “in everything.”